 The Cocoa Bean Chocolate Factory - Make your own chocolate creations, indoor and outdoor play areas.

-Laggan Outdoor and Galloway Activity Centre for the more grown up kids!
-Offerign a variety of land & water based activities.
+Galloway Activity Centre for the more grown up kids!
+Offering a variety of land & water based activities.

 POSTCODE: DG6 4SH